PinchOfData/germaingauthier/index.md

 - 21/02/2026: Our paper [The Political Effects of X's Feed Algorithm](https://www.nature.com/articles/s41586-026-10098-2) is out in <u>Nature</u>!
 Four years in the making.
 Check it out!

 - 17/01/2026: Just visited USI Lugano for a week, teaching a PhD level course on Text as Data (joint with Philine Widmer).
 Check out the slides and notebooks in my teaching section if interested.

-- 16/01/2026: A new WP version of our paper on [The Lifecycle of Protests in the Digital Age](pdfs/papers/Gilets_Jaunes_Theory_Empirics.pdf){:target="_blank"} is out.
-Really like it, hope you will too!

-- 10/01/2026: IGIER and DONDENA are organizing a conference on AI on June 11-12 at Bocconi.
-Consider [submitting your paper](pdfs/other/AI_and_Society_Conference-call-for-paper%20(final).pdf){:target="_blank"}!
-(Deadline: February 15.)